 Allen Elmore worried about the possibility of having a left ventricular assist device (LVAD) implanted into his heart, but when the 62-year-old New Mexico man suffered a heart attack, he was left with few options.

-Elmore came to University Hospital in May 2013, where he underwent an LVAD procedure by cardiothoracic surgeon Craig Selzman, M.D.
+Elmore came to University of Utah Hospital in May 2013, where he underwent an LVAD procedure by cardiothoracic surgeon Craig Selzman, M.D.
 During his stay in the hospital, Elmore, an accomplished blues musician, serenaded other patients with his harmonica as he recovered.